Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

 \end{definition}

+Note that $\DOM{\Sigma}$ does not contain the domain rules for $\predQ$ because this predicate occurs only in the rule head.
+We define $\EQ{\Sigma}$ as in Section~\ref{sec:preliminaries} while treating $\Sigma$ as a conjunction; again, the domain axioms are not instantiated for $\predQ$ or $\equals$.

 A singularisation of a set of generalised first-order dependencies $\Sigma$ is not unique because the result depends on the order in which singularisation steps are applied.
-However, the set $\SG{\Sigma}$ depends only on the function symbols in $\Sigma$, which are unaffected by singularisation; thus, ${\SG{\Sigma'} = \SG{\Sigma}}$ for each singularisation $\Sigma'$ of $\Sigma$.
-Theorem~\ref{thm:sg} states that, regardless of how singularisation steps are applied, the result preserves query answers despite the fact that functional reflexivity dependencies are $\D$-restricted.
-The proof is given in \ref{sec:proof:sg}, and we discuss the intuitions in Example~\ref{ex:sg}.
+However, the set $\SG{\Sigma}$ depends only on the function and predicate symbols in $\Sigma$, which are unaffected by singularisation; thus, ${\SG{\Sigma'} = \SG{\Sigma}}$ for each singularisation $\Sigma'$ of $\Sigma$.
+Theorem~\ref{thm:sg} states that, regardless of how singularisation steps are applied, query answers remain preserved even though functional reflexivity axioms are $\D$-restricted.
+We discuss the intuition behind this result in Example~\ref{ex:sg}.

 \begin{restatable}{theorem}{thmSG} For each finite set of generalised first-order dependencies $\Sigma$, each singularisation $\Sigma'$ of $\Sigma$, each base instance $B$, and each fact of the form $\predQ(\vec a)$, it is the case that ${\Sigma \cup B \modelsEq \predQ(\vec a)}$ if and only if ${\Sigma' \cup \SG{\Sigma'} \cup B \models \predQ(\vec a)}$. \end{restatable}